stem-discord/website/README.md

 uses `v15.5.0`. all other module dependencies only work with `v15`. if you project doesn't work just delete `node_modules` and abuse npm

+# express

+this project uses express as backend. if you want to run this server WITH the backend, `do npm run express`
+make sure to run `npm run build` so vue can build files to `./dist/`

 # website

 [stem.help](https://stem.help)